Table of Contents

 Avoid grainy jewelry images by incorporating plenty of natural lighting.
 If you have not noticed, a grainy look happens when your camera adjusts its exposure feature to compensate for the inadequate lighting.
-To avoid this, set up your photoshoot in an environment where ample of natural light illuminates your jewelry.
-A natural light coming from your window is a good source that will give a soft finish to your jewelry photography.
-Taking a photo of a jewelry require proper lighting
+To avoid this, set up your photo shoot in an environment where ample of natural light illuminates your jewelry.
+Natural light coming from your window is a good source that will give a soft finish to your jewelry photography.
+Taking a photo of jewelry requires proper lighting.

 Tip #3.
 Know when and when not to zoom.

-One of the most important smartphone photography tips concerns knowing when to zoom and when not to.
+One of the most important smartphone photography tips is knowing when to zoom and when not to.